Matt Graham (survivalist)

-Matt Graham is a specialist in "primitive skills".
-He is also a television personality who co-hosted the Discovery Channel reality show Dual Survival, and also Dude, you're screwed.
+Matt Graham (born August 8, 1974), is an American survivalist and television personality who co-hosted the Discovery Channel reality show Dual Survival, and also Dude, You're Screwed.

-Career
+Biography

+Graham was born on August 8, 1974, in Pierre, South Dakota.

 Graham is a co-host of the Discovery Channel reality television show Dude, You're Screwed.
-He also co-hosted the survival show Dual Survival for the latter part of season 4, and all of seasons 5 and 6 opposite special operations veteran Joe Teti.
+He also co-hosted the survival show Dual Survival for the latter part of season 4, and all of seasons 5 and 6.

 In 2016 Graham joined the cast of National Geographic Channel's Live Free or Die.